LiamKarlMitchell/toggl_active_collab_bridge/README.md

 A. Yes quite, I went through several thoughts of it's design and decided I didn't need a database.

 # In closing
-Timesheets are evil, of necessity of course, if you don't measure it you can't track it.
+Timesheets are evil, of necessity of course, “If you can’t measure it, you can’t improve it.”

 This is simply a glue between two software/services born out of frustration at doing it manually for several months.
 I finally snapped and wrote this program to automate it.